 To reinstall your macOS:

-Power it back on and hold Option + ⌘ + R until you see the loading circle
+- Power it back on and hold Option + Command + R until you see the loading circle

 So when you encounter the “this Mac can't connect to iCloud because of a problem with email” error, you have lots of ways to try and resolve it, from changing your Apple ID password to setting the Date & Time to automatic to deleting preferences from the Library folder.
 Most importantly, you should proceed with caution and move all your login information to the Secrets password manager and have the latest backup saved with Get Backup Pro.

-Best of all, Secrets and Get Backup Pro are available to you absolutely free for seven days with a trial from Setapp, a platform of more than 180 apps for any task at hand, from editing videos (Capto) to quick file management (Filepane).
-Try any that you like today at no cost and see the kind of productivity gains you’ve been missing!
+Both Secrets and Get Backup Pro, along with other helpful apps such as CleanMyMac X and Disk Drill we mentioned above, are available to you absolutely free for seven days with a trial from Setapp, an app subscription service for macOS and iOS.
+Try any apps you like today at no cost and see the kind of productivity gains you’ve been missing!